CodeMaster7000/Python-Holidays/README.md

 ## About

-A set of simple Python scripts to determine whether a specific date is a holiday, as quickly and flexibly as possible!
+A set of simple Python scripts to determine the up-to-date holidays of any country/countries of your choice!

 ## Prerequisites